alopes2/payx-payment-gateway/README.md

 This will generate a `coverage.opencover.xml` file in the `PayX.UnitTests` project folder.

 ## Features

+### Swashbuckle (Swagger)

+Swagger was added to present a nice UI for interacting with the API and add documentation.
+Also it was configured so that you can authenticated with a valid JWT Token with the green `Authorize` button.

 ### Repository and Unit of Work pattern